 Targeted Attack Protection

 Proofpoint’s Targeted Attack Protection (TAP) helps protect against and provide additional visibility into phishing and other malicious email attacks.

 How URL Defense Works

 URL Defense scans incoming e-mail for known malicious hyperlinks and for attachments containing malware.
 This feature rewrites scanned URLs to Proofpoint’s standard URL format https://urldefense.com/.
 Once a link is rewritten, it is analyzed for any potential malicious content.
 If categorized as malicious you will be redirected to a block page upon accessing the link in your browser.
 URL Defense works behind-the-scenes, which means you do not need to do anything to activate or take advantage of the system.

 How Does TAP Work?

 Re-written links start with https://urldefense.com/.
-The visible link text will appear in brackets (as seen below).
-If you hover your mouse over the link you can see the re-written link, as shown below:
+The visible link text show as a link, but if you hover your mouse over the link you can see the re-written link, as shown below:

 If you receive Plain-Text e-mails